cap-js/mcp-server/README.md

 ### `search_model` - Compiled Model Search

-This tool performs fuzzy searches against the compiled CDS model (CSN - Core Schema Notation).
+This tool performs fuzzy searches against the compiled CDS model (Core Schema Notation).
 When you run a CAP project, CDS compiles all your `.cds` files into a unified model representation that includes:
 - All entities, services, actions, and their relationships
-- Resolved annotations and metadata
+- Annotations and metadata
-- Generated HTTP endpoints and OData URLs
+- Generated HTTP endpoints
-- Cross-references between definitions

 The fuzzy search algorithm matches definition names and allows for partial matches, making it easy to find entities like "Books" even when searching for "book".